Jiff21/qa/README.md

 * Appitools Eyes
 * Locust
 * Lighthouse
-* Zap
-*
+* Zap*

-Weather you catch it now or catch it later when you break the build you still say "balls...", why catch it now.
+Weather you catch it now or catch it later when you break the build you still say "balls...", why not catch it now.

 ## Overview